-The increase in reference laboratory diagnostic and consulting services revenue was primarily due to the impact of higher testing volumes throughout our worldwide network of laboratories, most prominently in the U.S., resulting from increased testing from new and existing customers, supported by our differentiated diagnostic technologies, such as IDEXX SDMATM and fecal antigen testing, and to a lesser extent, higher average unit sales prices.
+The increase in reference laboratory diagnostic and consulting services revenue was primarily due to the impact of higher testing volumes, most prominently in the U.S., as well as higher average unit sales prices.
+Sales growth internationally was driven by strong growth in Europe, Canada, Australia and Japan.
+Acquisitions increased revenue by 1.4%.